NikT45/NikT45/README.md

 # 💫 About Me:
 Hi, I’m Nik, a Computer Science sophomore at Fordham University, fluent in both English and Mandarin.
 Born and raised in Beijing with a Taiwanese American background, I bring a cross-cultural perspective to creative problem-solving and innovation.<br><br>I’m passionate about building in fast-paced, early-stage environments where impact and learning go hand in hand.
-I’m always eager to deepen my technical expertise and take on new challenges.<br><br>🔭 I’m currently working on Duolingo for singing<br><br>🌱 I’m currently learning SwiftUI<br><br>📫 How to reach me ntanner@fordham.edu<br><br>
+I’m always eager to deepen my technical expertise and take on new challenges.<br><br>🔭 I’m currently working on Mira, an AI productivity tool for students<br><br>🌱 I’m currently learning everything AI<br><br>📫 How to reach me ntanner@fordham.edu<br><br>

 ## 🌐 Socials: